-Reaching a record low of 1.13 percent in 2008, Utah’s average premiums as a percentage of income were well under the national average of 1.57 percent.
-Census.gov recorded the state’s 2008 average premiums at 709, which was still below the nation’s average of 789
+Reaching a record low of 1.13 percent in 2008, Utah’s average premiums as a percentage of income were well under the national average until a spike in 2009.
+Since then the numbers have been well above the national average.

 Drunk Driving Fatalities

 The National Highway Traffic Safety Administration reported a sharp increase in Utah’s drunk driving fatalities percentage in 2011.
 In 2012, however, the percentage had dropped again to 16 while the nation’s average hovered around 31 percent.
 While the national average has remained steady the last few years, Utah’s fatalities have been on the rise.